folk-lab/RTA-Temperature-Controller/README.md

 - Adafruit OLED Display (I2C, 0.96" (24.38mm) diagonal screen size, 128 x 64 pixels)
 - MAX6675 K-Type thermocouple module

-### Operating Instructions
+## Operating Instructions

+There are two modes of operation.

-#### Up Toggle Position - Manual
+### Up Toggle Position - Manual

-- This allows the user to operate the temperature controller as before.
+Allows the user to operate the temperature controller as before.
 Simply use the variable transfomer to adjust the output.

-#### Down Toggle Position - PID controlled
+### Down Toggle Position - PID controlled

-- This position allows the user to control the output using pulse width modulated PID.
+Automates an annealing sequence.

+## Programming
+The steps in an annealing schedule is specified by creating `HeatingStep` objects, and pushing them to a `StackArray`.

+For every `HeatingStep` object in the `StactArray`,